|My new Book|

 For now, I have a couple of recipes I wanted to post, but realized that in all the hullabaloo surrounding the arrival of 4 guys into the house for a week and the Wine Tasting Event that happened on April 12th, while I was cooking nonstop, I entirely forgot to get photos of some of my finished meals.
 I made a most excellent Chicken Curry one evening and Naan.
 Since I made the Naan breads while the guys were out fishing, I did take photos of the finished product.
 The Chicken Curry however, was completely gone before I realized I had no photos.
-The same happened with the Pulled Pork I made.
 I made buns and potato salad earlier in the day while they guys were fishing, so I got photos.
-The pulled pork was finished just as they arrived home for dinner, so I got no photos at all.
-Regardless, I will post the recipe for the pulled pork as it turned out so very good.
+The pulled pork was finished just as they arrived home for dinner.
+RI will post the recipe for the pulled pork as it turned out so very good.
 My pork roast had been frozen.
 I left it in the fridge overnight, but it was still frozen in the center when I started the roast in the crock pot.

 Serves about 8 or more

 1 large onion, quartered, thinly sliced

 1 tablespoon brown sugar

 1½ teaspoons salt

 ½ teaspoon freshly ground black pepper